 One week before the pivotal Indiana Republican primary, Frank asked a group of Hoosier voters what they’re looking for in a presidential candidate.

 Political attack ad season is in full bloom.
-Frank takes a closer look at recent ads that are resonating – and those that aren’t hitting the right notes.
+Frank takes a closer look at recent ads that are resonating with voters – and those that aren’t hitting the right notes.

 Frank was the keynote speaker at the Vehicle Finance Conference in Las Vegas, where he shared some insightful numbers on what Americans love and hate about the car-buying process.

 On CBS’ Face the Nation, Frank talked to a group of Florida voters from both parties who don’t like either presidential primary frontrunner, Donald Trump or Hillary Clinton.